acyclics/speech-to-speech-translator/README.md

 To use IBM's translator, you must first create an account [here](https://www.ibm.com/watson/services/language-translator/).
 IBM allows an account to have a certain number of characters translated free for each month and does not require a credit card during sign up.
 We need the URL and API key provided after sign up.

 URL:

-On line 68 of translate.cpp, replace <your url> with the URL IBM provided (e.g.).
+On line 68 of translate.cpp, replace (your URL) with the URL IBM provided (e.g.).

 API:

-On line 65 of translate.cpp, replace <your key> with the API key IBM provided (e.g.).
+On line 65 of translate.cpp, replace (your key) with the API key IBM provided (e.g.).

 Other ajustments:

-For lines 75, 239, and 244, <wav file> must be replaced with a path for the creation, deletion, and input of a wav file (e.g).
+For lines 75, 239, and 244, (wav file) must be replaced with a path for the creation, deletion, and input of a wav file (e.g.).

+For lines 177, 183, and 62, (text file) must be replaced with a path for the creation, deletion, and input of a text file (e.g.).